karinpietruska/meme-generator/README.md

 ```

 The app returns the path to the saved image.
-In the current implementation, it is saved at:
+In the current implementation, it is saved in the folder:
-./tmp/meme_img.png
+./tmp

 The image of the above command line input looks like this: